 One of the best reasons to take a chalet for the season is to truly get to know the mountain and ski area.
 Gone are the days when you have to keep stopping and pouring over the piste map.
 Before you know it you will be zipping around the resort like a local, knowing exactly where to find that untouched powder and where to go to avoid the crowds.

-2. Become part of a mountain community & live like a local
+2. Become part of a mountain community

 A week is definitely not long enough to get under the skin of a resort.
 What about all those bars and restaurants you didn’t get to try?
 After a season, you will be a pro at knowing where and when the best bands are playing, where the locals go to drink, where you can find the best late-night snacks and so much more.
 Perhaps you might even brush up on your language skills?
 Plus think of all the activities you have longed to try but haven’t had time to pack in.
 Snowshoeing, cross-country skiing, paragliding, dog sledding - the options are endless.